multimediaeval/multimediaeval.github.io/_editions/2023/tasks/sportsvideo.md

 #### Task Schedule
-* August 2023: Data released
+* End-August 2023: Data released
 * Mid-November 2022: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned.-->
 * End-November 2022: Results returned  <!-- Replace XX with your date.
 Latest possible should be 23 November-->
 * 15 December 2023: Working notes paper  <!-- Fixed.
 Please do not change.-->